AlenaMak1995/pctl_idual/README.md

 ## PCTL Correctness Demonstrations

 ### Baseline 4×4 Grid (no PCTL)

+**What we do:**  We solve the LP without any PCTL region or until constraints, enforcing only:

+`P(◊GOAL)=1`

+This serves as the unconstrained ground truth.

+**What we expect:** The policy minimizes expected cost, no preference for visiting G2 or G3, G4 may be visited if it is cost-optimal

+**What we observe:** Optimal cost: 10.0, P(G2U_G3) ≈ 0, policy takes the shortest path to the goal

+This confirms that the LP solver reproduces the unconstrained optimum.

 ```
 === Global LP with PCTL + Until ===
 Optimal expected cost: 10.000000000205741